Elizabeth I (1558 - 1603) Read about Elizabeth I

 WTH-7456: 156Z/1 Elizabeth 1st Hammered Silver Sixpence.
 Third & Fourth issues, initial mark Pheon, Spink 2561.
 1562 as a date represents a frequency of 1.8% for the 2,716 recorded single finds of Elizabeth 1st coins and 1.4% for all 5,588 recorded Elizabeth 1st hoard coins.
 1562 is the nineteenth rarest of all forty two dates.
 An interesting die.
 You might be thinking this was an error (a Z for a 2) but you’d be wrong.
 1561 was a huge year for sixpence output, there being x17 different dies in use with several more prepared in case they needed them.
 They didn’t and so when 1562 happened, one or two of those x17 dies that hadn’t broken were recycled, along with the unused 1561 “reserve” dies.
 They decided a Z made a better number 2 until they saw sense.
 There are fewer 156Z/1 dies recorded than straight 62 dies. £265

 WTH-7831: 1563/2 Elizabeth 1st Hammered Silver Sixpence.
 Initial mark Pheon, third & fourth issue.
 Spink 2561.
 This date only ever occurs as an overdate - they clearly had a lot of functional dies left over from 1562 which they adapted / recycled to make 1563 dies.
 An unusual triple vertical dot arrangement after ELIZABETH - it's usually a double or occasionally a single dot.
 1563 as a date represents a frequency of 0.6% for the 2,716 recorded single finds of Elizabeth 1st coins and 0.4% for all 5,588 recorded Elizabeth 1st hoard coins.
 1563 is the seventh rarest of all forty two dates - it was a plague year with a population mass exodus out of London, resulting in London commerce coming to a virtual standstill.
-Only the people who could afford to escape the plague left London but then they were the very people generating commerse.
-Ex Mayfair Coins (1980) and thence to the famous Chris Comber collection (his ticket).An important coin in the series as a whole for a variety of reasons. £425
+Only the people who could afford to escape the plague left London but then they were the very people generating commerce.
+Ex Mayfair Coins (1980) and thence to the famous Chris Comber collection (his ticket).An important coin in the sixpence series. £425

 WTH-7459: 1564 Elizabeth 1st Hammered Silver Sixpence.
 Third & Fourth issues, initial mark Pheon, Spink 2561b.
 1564 (all varieties) as a date represents a frequency of 2.2% for the 2,716 recorded single finds of Elizabeth 1st coins and 1.8% for all 5,588 recorded Elizabeth 1st hoard coins, but you also need to be aware that there are x14 recorded examples of all 1564 dies and ONLY ONE OF THOSE IS A STRAIGHT 64!!
 This is a very rare coin and hugely underrated by most people. £245